Find Grad Schools

 33% Women

 The 11th most popular school in the country for business administration majors who are seeking their master's degree is University of Illinois at Urbana-Champaign.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-The business administration program at University of Illinois at Urbana-Champaign awarded 1,079 master's degrees during the 2020-2021 school year.
-Of these students, 33% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 1,079 people received their master's degree in business administration from UIUC.
+Around 31% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #12